ilikescience/ilikescience.github.io/_posts/2016-02-08-tiny-data-viz.markdown

 So what does data look like when it’s used as part of the story itself?
 How can we treat it as we treat verbs and nouns, integrated into, instead of apart from, the story?

-**Enter Sparklines**
+## Enter Sparklines

-> A sparkline is a small intense, simple, word-sized graphic with typographic > resolution.
+> A sparkline is a small intense, simple, word-sized graphic with typographic resolution.<br/><br/>

-> Sparklines mean that graphics are no longer cartoonish special occasions with > captions and boxes, but rather sparkline graphics can be everywhere a word or number can be: embedded in a sentence, table, headline, map, spreadsheet, graphic.
-Data graphics should have the resolution of typography.
+>  Sparklines mean that graphics are no longer cartoonish special occasions with captions and boxes, but rather sparkline graphics can be everywhere a word or number can be: embedded in a sentence, table, headline, map, spreadsheet, graphic.
+Data graphics should have the resolution of typography.<br/><br/>
 > – Edward Tufte, Beautiful Evidence, 46–63

 Edward Tufte describes sparklines in his book *Beautiful Evidence* as being word-sized graphics.
 “Typographic Resolution” is his key identifier of a sparkline, and he goes back to this distinction repeatedly without quite defining it.
 So what does “Typographic Resolution” mean?

 Emojis are one example of word-sized graphics that we use every day: these pieces of design have typographic resolution, as they sit directly with the text to add meaning or change context.
 Emojis can turn “thanks 😀” into “thanks 😕”; a lot of meaning is imparted with a very small symbol.

-**Sparklines in practice**
+## Sparklines in practice

 Let’s look at a data table that might benefit from sparklines.